 The PMP® Exam is a test of project management practices

-Going into the Project Management Professional (PMP)® exam, it is always helpful to know that the exam is designed by experts who want to know that you thoroughly understand the methods, processes and principles of project management and how you would apply them in a given situation.
-Most of the exam questions revolve around a given real life scenario and they are based on A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
-That is why the PMP® exam is a test of real life project management practices, tools, techniques and principles described in the PMBOK® Guide.
+Going into the PMP exam, it is always helpful to know that the exam is designed by experts who want to determine that you thoroughly understand the methods, processes, and principles of project management and how you would apply them in a given situation.
+Therefore, most of the exam questions revolve around a real-life scenario, and they are based on the PMBOK® Guide.
+That is why the PMP exam is a test of real-life project management practices, tools, techniques, and principles described in the PMBOK® Guide.

-It does not mean however, that you are required to memorize the content of the whole PMBOK® Guide.
+However, it does not mean that you are required to memorize the content of the whole PMBOK® Guide.

 So here is my recommendation: Study the PMBOK® Guide 2-3 times.
-Note that I say "study" and not simply "read".
-Begin applying the principles described on your day to day projects and also relate them back to your previous projects.
-That way you will see how these principles work.
-Doing it this way will make you a better project manager and help you pass the exam, as opposed to just mindless memorization.
+And please note that I say "study" and not simply "read".
+Begin applying the principles described by the guide on your day-to-day projects and also relate them to your previous projects.
+That way, you will see how these principles work.
+Doing it this way will make you a better project manager and help you pass the exam instead of just mindless memorization.

 Check out this YouTube video for additional tips: